Securing the Roof Assembly

-- into solid dimensional lumber or plywood sheathing by at least 25 mm (1").
+- into solid dimensional lumber or concrete by at least 25 mm (1").

-- When mechanically attached membranes are installed together with new insulation, the insulation assembly must be held in place independently from the membrane, as shown in Table 3.3.
+- When mechanically attached membranes are installed together with new insulation, the insulation assembly (with or without an insulation overlay) must be held in place independently from the membrane, with no fewer than four (4) fasteners per panel.

-- Table 3.3 shows the minimum required number of fasteners, unless otherwise specified by a Tested Assembly.
+- Table 3.3 shows the minimum required number of fasteners, unless otherwise specified by a Tested Assembly, an Assembly with Proven Past Performance, or a custom-engineered assembly.
 Also see the required patterns, displayed below the table:

 - Fasteners must be installed no more than 150 mm (6”) from panel corners, measured from each edge of the panel.